awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.ExtMySQL.md

 Once you have backed up your MySQL database using the Percona XtraBackup utility, you can copy your backup directories and files to an Amazon S3 bucket\.

-For information on creating and uploading a file to an Amazon S3 bucket, see [Getting Started with Amazon Simple Storage Service](https://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html) in the *Amazon S3 Getting Started Guide*\.
+For information on creating and uploading a file to an Amazon S3 bucket, see [Getting started with Amazon Simple Storage Service](https://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html) in the *Amazon S3 Getting Started Guide*\.

-#### Using Incremental Backups With Percona XtraBackup<a name="AuroraMySQL.Migrating.ExtMySQL.S3.Backup.Incr"></a>
+#### Using incremental backups with Percona XtraBackup<a name="AuroraMySQL.Migrating.ExtMySQL.S3.Backup.Incr"></a>

 Amazon Aurora MySQL supports both full and incremental backups created using Percona XtraBackup\.
 If you already use Percona XtraBackup to perform full and incremental backups of your MySQL database files, you don't need to create a full backup and upload the backup files to Amazon S3\.
 Instead, you can save a significant amount of time by copying your existing backup directories and files for your full and incremental backups to an Amazon S3 bucket\.
-For more information about creating incremental backups using Percona XtraBackup, see [Incremental Backup](https://www.percona.com/doc/percona-xtrabackup/LATEST/backup_scenarios/incremental_backup.html)\.
+For more information about creating incremental backups using Percona XtraBackup, see [Incremental backup](https://www.percona.com/doc/percona-xtrabackup/LATEST/backup_scenarios/incremental_backup.html)\.

 When copying your existing full and incremental backup files to an Amazon S3 bucket, you must recursively copy the contents of the base directory\.
 Those contents include the full backup and also all incremental backup directories and files\.
 This copy must preserve the directory structure in the Amazon S3 bucket\.
 Aurora iterates through all files and directories\.
 Aurora uses the `xtrabackup-checkpoints` file included with each incremental backup to identify the base directory and to order incremental backups by log sequence number \(LSN\) range\.

-For information on creating and uploading a file to an Amazon S3 bucket, see [Getting Started with Amazon Simple Storage Service](https://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html) in the *Amazon S3 Getting Started Guide*\.
+For information on creating and uploading a file to an Amazon S3 bucket, see [Getting started with Amazon Simple Storage Service](https://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html) in the *Amazon S3 Getting Started Guide*\.

-#### Backup Considerations<a name="AuroraMySQL.Migrating.ExtMySQL.S3.Backup.Considerations"></a>
+#### Backup considerations<a name="AuroraMySQL.Migrating.ExtMySQL.S3.Backup.Considerations"></a>

 When you upload a file to an Amazon S3 bucket, you can use server\-side encryption to encrypt the data\.
 You can then restore an Amazon Aurora MySQL DB cluster from those encrypted files\.
 Amazon Aurora MySQL can restore a DB cluster with files encrypted using the following types of server\-side encryption:
 + Server\-side encryption with Amazon S3–managed keys \(SSE\-S3\) – Each object is encrypted with a unique key employing strong multifactor encryption\.
 + Server\-side encryption with AWS KMS–managed keys \(SSE\-KMS\) – Similar to SSE\-S3, but you have the option to create and manage encryption keys yourself, and also other differences\.

-For information about using server\-side encryption when uploading files to an Amazon S3 bucket, see [Protecting Data Using Server\-Side Encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html) in the *Amazon S3 Developer Guide*\.
+For information about using server\-side encryption when uploading files to an Amazon S3 bucket, see [Protecting data using server\-side encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html) in the *Amazon S3 Developer Guide*\.

 Amazon S3 limits the size of a file uploaded to an Amazon S3 bucket to 5 TB\.
 If the backup data for your database exceeds 5 TB, use the `split` command to split the backup files into multiple files that are each less than 5 TB\.